Have you made these common email newsletter mistakes?

 What if that newsletter also offered regular, free, useful advice, without being annoying?

-What if subscribing got him access to exclusive ebooks or discounts?
+Or, what if subscribing got him access to exclusive ebooks or discounts?

-What if he got those things before they were released to the general public?
+How about if he got those things before they were released to the general public?

 The problem with the free consultation offer wasn’t the offer itself, it’s that it was never followed up.
 That’s not a good way to earn trust, and it also seems odd.
 Why go through the trouble of making a promise you have no intention of keeping?
 That won’t earn you trust, and it won’t get you new clients either.
 That’s not a good way to run a marketing campaign, regardless of what medium was used to deliver it.